synergyjs/synergyjs.org/pages/api.md

-## API
+# API

-The high-level Synergy API is comprised of just two functions, (`define` and `render`).
-The `define` function is used to register new custom elements, the reusable blocks that you will use to build your user interface.
-The lower-level `render` function is used to bind directly to the DOM.
-It's used by `define` under the hood, and you may also find this function useful for rendering the main DOM tree that contains your custom elements.
+Synergy exposes the `define` function that you can use to create a new custom element.

-### define
+## define

 The `define()` function registers a new Custom Element.

-#### Syntax
+### Syntax

 ```js
 define(tagName, factory, template, options);
 ```

-#### Parameters
+### Parameters

 - `tagName` (string) - Name for the new custom element.
 As per the Custom Element spec, an elements name must include a hyphen.

 - `factory` (function) - A factory function that will be called whenever a new instance of your custom element is created.
+It will be provided with two arguments:
+  1. An object of key/value pairs sourced from the elements attributes or properties (in that order)
-It will be provided with two arguments: an object representing the elements initial attribute name/value pairs, and the element node itself.
-Returns a plain JavaScript object to provide the viewmodel for your custom element.
+  2. The element node itself.

+Returns a plain JavaScript object to provide the model for your custom element, either synchronously or asynchronously with a Promise.

 - `template` (HTMLTemplateElement|string) - The HTML for your view.

 - `options` (object) - The available options are:

-  - `observe` (array) - An array containing the element attributes and properties that you want to observe.

   - `shadow` ("open" | "closed") - A string representing the shadow _mode_.
 If this option is omitted, then Shadow DOM is not used and `<slot>` functionality is polyfilled.

-  - `lifecycle` (object) - An object containing one or more lifecycle hooks.

-#### factory
+### factory

-Your custom elements initial attribute names and values are passed to your factory function as the first argument when an instance of the element is created.
+Your custom elements initial attribute and property names and values are passed to your factory function when a new instance of the element is created.

 ```js
 const fooFactory = ({ name = "", disabled }) => {